 Paddle vs Oar: What’s the difference?

-What’s the difference between a paddle and an oar, and is there such a thing as a kayak with oars?
+What’s the difference between an oar vs paddle, and is there such a thing as a kayak with oars?

 Definitions vary slightly, but generally speaking, an oar has a flat blade on one end and is held by the "paddler" on the other end.
 In addition, an oar is usually connected to a vessel with some type of oarlock and pin, or paddle pivot, and often comes in pairs.
 With an oar, you can let go, and the oar stays secured to the boat.